fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 >
 > **Just be sure to stay within the free limits noted above if you do this!**

-First, go to <a href="https://www.oracle.com/cloud/free/" target="_blank" umami-data-event="expose-plex-tailscale-oci-free">Oracle Cloud's website</a> and click **Start for free** to create your account.
+First, go to [Oracle Cloud's website](https://www.oracle.com/cloud/free/) and click **Start for free** to create your account.
 You will need a credit card, but only for verification purposes!
 As long as you stick to *free tier* and don't upgrade, you won't be charged.

 Once your account is set up you'll receive an email with the **Cloud Account Name** (which is your "tenant") and **Username**.
 (The email you used to sign up.)
-You'll need the Cloud Account Name to <a href="https://www.oracle.com/cloud/sign-in.html" target="_blank" umami-data-event="expose-plex-tailscale-oci-signin">sign-in to OCI</a>, after which you'll be asked for the email address and password.
+You'll need the Cloud Account Name to [sign-in to OCI](https://www.oracle.com/cloud/sign-in.html), after which you'll be asked for the email address and password.

 > You'll be asked if you want to *Enable Secure Verification (MFA)* which I strongly suggest you do.
 You'll need a USB security key or to download and use the Oracle Authenticator app.
 It's annoying to have to use another Authenticator app, but it's worth the peace of mind.